SIMIOS-TCC/sensor-tag/AP_central_RxUart/README.md

 Example Summary
 ---------------
-Example includes the EasyLink API and uses it to configure the RF driver to transmit packets.
-This project should be run in conjunction with the rfEasyLinkRx project.
+Example includes the EasyLink API and uses it to configure the RF driver to RX packets.
+This project should be run in conjunction with the rfEasyLinkTx project.

 Note that this project is set up to operate on the CC1352P1 by default, i.e. the high PA mode for Sub-1 GHz frequencies is enabled.
 In order to support this